Metro Tasmania: Livery

 The initial bus livery adopted in 1955 was the same larch green and cream carried by trams and trolleybuses.
 In the late 1970s a new livery of rolled gold and cream appeared, which was updated in the early 1980s with a red band below the window line and a stylised MTT logo replacing the traditional monogram.
 The delivery of the first buses constructed at the new Ansair factory at Kingston during 1987 coincided with a re-branding of the Trust.
 Although still known as the Metropolitan Transport Trust, the business began to use the name Metro in its daily operations.
 The new buses were rolled out in a two-tone green livery with Metro titles replacing the stylised MTT logo - at the time the buses operating in the green livery indicated that the vehicle had a passenger-operated rear door.
 The existing fleet retained the gold and cream through to their retirements, with the exception of the articulated buses which were gradually repainted during the 1990s.

 In the early 1990s, new Metro eXpress (MX) services were introduced, and a number of Scania N112 buses and Volvo articulateds were given a livery of green and yellow on white and special MX titles.
-Newly-delivered Scania N113 Oranas commencing with fleet number 606 carried a modified version of this livery.
-The green and yellow scheme will disappear with the withdrawal of the last Scania Orana rigid buses, having been replaced since 2010 by a corporate white, with all buses sporting a yellow front to aid with visibility.
+Newly delivered Scania N113 Oranas commencing with fleet number 606 carried a modified version of this livery.
+The Metro livery today features a corporate white body with the Metro logo, and all buses are painted with a yellow front to aid with visibility.

 Buses have periodically being painted into special liveries.
 One of the most notable liveries was for the Busy Bee, a high-frequency service that operated for a period from the mid-1990s on the Sandy Bay & University loop in Hobart and to Invermay and Mowbray in Launceston.
 A number of MAN 10.180 midibuses were painted bright yellow and adorned with a cartoon bee alongside destinations that the buses travelled to.
 The success of the Sandy Bay service resulted in buses larger than the 30-seat midibuses being required at peak times, and a single Scania Orana was also painted in the livery.